penguinperson-PenguinPolar/BREAD-Architecture/README.md

 # Notes
 I might add more instructions in the future.<br/><br/>
 If anyone wants to make an assembler that would be cool.<br/><br/>
-I am making the emulator.<br/><br/>
-Does anyone know how to port the linux kernel, I know how to port software (By hand), and where can I even find the source code for the kernel
+Does anyone know how to port the linux kernel, I know how to port software (By hand), But not the kernel